R2.1 |

 R13.5 |

-All developers and reviewers can be safely assumed to be well aware of the short-circuit evaluation strategy for logical operators. |
+All developers and reviewers can be safely assumed to be well aware

 Project-wide deviation; tagged as disapplied for ECLAIR. |